Lamplighter groups, median spaces, and Hilbertian geometry: Diadem products of median spaces

 Given any three points $x,y,z \in X$, a point in the intersection $I(x,y) \cap I(y,z) \cap I(x,z)$ is a \emph{median point} of $x$, $y$ and $z$.
 The space $X$ is \emph{median} if any triple of points admits a unique median. \end{definition}

 Important examples of median spaces are \emph{median graphs}, since it was proved independently in \cite{Roller, mediangraphs} that they are precisely the one-skeletons of CAT(0) cube complexes.
-In fact, median spaces can be thought of as a ``non discrete'' generalisation of these complexes.
+In fact, median spaces can be thought of as a ``non-discrete'' generalisation of these complexes.
 In particular, the technology of \emph{hyperplanes} can be extended.

 \begin{definition} Let $X$ be a median space.
 A subspace $Y \subset X$ is \emph{convex} if $I(x,y) \subset Y$ for every $x,y \in Y$.
-A \emph{halfspace} of $X$ is a convex subspace whose completement is convex as well.
+A \emph{halfspace} of $X$ is a convex subspace whose complement is convex as well.
 Finally, a \emph{hyperplane} of $X$ is a pair $\{D,D^c\}$ where $D$ is a halfspace. \end{definition}

 In a median graph, the distance between any two vertices coincides with the number of hyperplanes separating them.
 In order to generalise this idea to median spaces, we need to introduce \emph{measured wallspaces}.